GuillermoLB/bedrock-api-serverless/README.md

 By storing conversations directly in AWS Bedrock sessions, this architecture:
 - Simplifies the backend design
 - Reduces database costs and complexity
-- Takes advantage of AWS's infrastructure for storing and processing conversation data
+- Takes advantage of AWS's infrastructure for storing and processing conversation